matheusrocha89/graphql-camara-deputados/README.md

 To run the production version of the server already transpiled and without the need of `babel-node`, follow these steps.

-You just need to run one commend and the transpiled code will be created on `./dist` folder.
+You just need to run one command and the transpiled code will be created on `./dist` folder.
 And run the production code:

 ```
 yarn start